 Ads can really frustrate users, especially those using medical apps.
 Advertisements shouldn’t disrupt the main user experience.
 The key is to offer relevant advertising.
 Some mobile advertising partners can localize (or hyper-localize) advertising using beacons, Wi-Fi, and GPS.
 These technologies allow for real-time targeted mobile ads that connect to on-the-spot user experiences.
 Users close to a drugstore that has a beacon might get a notification to their mobile device with a coupon for medication they take or for other health items, for instance.
 People are more likely to click on a mobile ad when they’re close to a store rather than when they’re at home and using an app for its main purpose.

 Users should know about this localized advertising and should be able to choose which brands’ notifications they want to receive.
 Users are more likely to interact with ads if they’re provided options of brands to choose from (in the medical sector, retail sector, etc.).
 This also makes ad space more valuable and attractive to brand partners.

 If a medical app serves as a platform that connects physicians to patients, then it can charge registration fees for doctors who use it to fill in their free time slots.
-For example, Zocdoc charges doctors a monthly fee to remain registered and let patients schedule appointments with them.
+That’s one of the ways how to monetize a free app.
+For example, Zocdoc charges doctors, not patients, a monthly fee to remain registered and lets patients schedule appointments with them.
 In our article about famous medical mobile apps for doctors, we write about what made Zocdoc and two other apps – DDX and Figure 1 – successful.